virb30/clean-architecture-course/README.md

 ## Directory explanation

-- data: directory that represents application data layer
+- **data**: directory that represents application data layer
-  - protocols: directory containing protocol interfaces
+  - _protocols_: directory containing protocol interfaces
-  - usecases: directory that holds the implementations of domain usecases
+  - _usecases_: directory that holds the implementations of domain usecases
-- domain: directory that represents the application domain, is composed by:
+- **domain**: directory that represents the application domain, is composed by:
-  - models: directory containing the application `entities`
+  - _models_: directory containing the application `entities`
-  - usecases: directory that holds the interface for manipulating the models
+  - _usecases_: directory that holds the interface for manipulating the models
-- presentation: directory that represents the applications's presentation layer through which the user will interact
+- **presentation**: directory that represents the applications's presentation layer through which the user will interact
-  - controllers: directory that holds the handlers and protocols of user interactions
+  - _controllers_: directory that holds the handlers and protocols of user interactions
-  - errors: directory that centralizes the application errors
+  - _errors_: directory that centralizes the application errors
-  - helpers: directory containing application helpers
+  - _helpers_: directory containing application helpers
-  - protocols: directory containing protocol interfaces
+  - _protocols_: directory containing protocol interfaces
-- utils: directory that holds general adapters
+- **utils**: directory that holds general adapters
-- infra: directory containing implementations that uses external libraries
+- **infra**: directory containing implementations that uses external libraries
-- main: directory that represents the application main layer
+- **main**: directory that represents the application main layer
+  - _adapters_: directory containing adapters wich will isolate application of framework dependency
+  - _config_: contains configuration files
+  - _factories_: directory containing the controllers factories files
+  - _middlewares_: contains middlewares of application routes
+  - _routes_: directory containing application routes
+  - _server.ts_: main application file that starts the server

 ## Layers